stroiman/neovim-config/README.md

 ## Usage

 Don't expect full documentation of everything here, it just takes to long to keep up to date.
-But some essential principles are worth mentioning
+But some essential principles are worth mentioning.

 ### Working with the configuration itself